About the Graduate College

 Today, UNI offers over 50 graduate programs leading to degrees.
 The University of Northern Iowa is committed to providing quality graduate education.
 Building on its historic excellence in undergraduate education, the University has developed outstanding graduate programs in business, education, the natural sciences, humanities and fine arts, and the social and behavioral sciences.
 The University offers graduate students the individualized attention found on small college campuses, with the resources and opportunities of a large university.

 UNI is a student-oriented university with a lot to offer.
-Its medium size of more than 12,000 students, enables it to offer the faculty, facilities and academic choices of a major university, while retaining a friendly, small college atmosphere.
+Its medium size of about 12,000 students, enables it to offer the faculty, facilities and academic choices of a major university, while retaining a friendly, small college atmosphere.
 UNI annually appears on the U.S News and World Report rankings of Midwest regional colleges and universities in its America's Best Colleges Guide.

 Graduate Education Strategic Plan